Research-Based

 Reprinted from the National Institute of Health

-Other experts in the field believe this is far too conservative and suggest supplementing with at least an additional one thousand IU’s.
-Vitamin D requirements depend on age, race, weight, and sun exposure.
-Current research indicates that consuming 1,000–4,000 IU (25–100 mcg) of vitamin D daily should be ideal for most people to attain healthy vitamin D blood levels.
-However, we recommend you don’t consume more than 5,000 IU of vitamin D without your doctor’s permission.
+Other field experts believe this approach is overly conservative and suggest supplementing with at least an additional one thousand IUs.
+Vitamin D requirements vary based on age, race, weight, and sun exposure.
+Current research indicates that consuming 1,000–4,000 IU (25–100 mcg) of vitamin D daily should be optimal for most people to achieve healthy vitamin D blood levels.
+However, we recommend not exceeding 5,000 IU of vitamin D without your doctor’s approval.

 Benefits Of Vitamin D3 Supplements

-Since studies indicate those deficient in Vitamin D are at higher risk of heart disease, prostate cancer, dementia, and schizophrenia, some claim supplementation with D3 could protect against those diseases.
-More recent research challenges those assumptions and reveals how little is known about this essential nutrient.
-What we know, for a fact, is that vitamin D helps our bodies absorb calcium for bone health and well-being and reduces chronic inflammation.
+Since studies indicate those deficient in Vitamin D face higher risks of heart disease, prostate cancer, dementia, and schizophrenia, some claim D3 supplementation could protect against these diseases.
+More recent research challenges these assumptions and reveals how little we understand about this essential nutrient.
+What we know definitively is that vitamin D helps our bodies absorb calcium for bone health and reduces chronic inflammation.

-Other purported benefits of supplementing with Vitamin D3 are improved cognition and enhanced immune health.
-Some manufacturers will also attribute reduced risks of cancer, heart disease, diabetes, and multiple sclerosis to their structure-function claims.
+Other purported benefits of Vitamin D3 supplementation include improved cognition and enhanced immune health.
+Some manufacturers also attribute reduced risks of cancer, heart disease, diabetes, and multiple sclerosis to their structure-function claims.
 People deficient in vitamin D3 may also experience increased testosterone levels after supplementation.

 Vitamin D3 Forms

-Vitamin D supplements are either Vitamin B2 or B3 and come in Soft gel capsule or liquid form.
-Since D3 is used more effectively in the body, most experts concur that D3 supplementation (cholecalciferol) is recommended over D2 (ergocalciferol).
+Vitamin D supplements are either Vitamin D2 or D3 and come in soft gel capsule or liquid form.
+Since D3 is utilized more effectively in the body, most experts agree that D3 supplementation (cholecalciferol) is preferable to D2 (ergocalciferol).

 Vitamin D3 Forms